astronomer/astronomer/docs/pages/clickstream.md

 ## Architecture

-The Astronomer Clickstream module consists of nine components, and you must bring your own Kafka, Postgres and Redis database, as well as a container deployment strategy for your cloud.
+The Astronomer Clickstream module consists of six components, and you must bring your own Kafka data store, as well as a container deployment strategy for your cloud.

 ![Clickstream Module]({{ "/assets/img/clickstream_module.png" | absolute_url }})